-Born on April 29, 1934, in what is now Chongjin, North Korea, Mr. Takarada joined Toho as a member of the studio’s sixth New Face class in 1953 and quickly established himself as one of its biggest stars.
-His big break came with the leading role of Hideto Ogata in Godzilla (1954), which was followed up by star turns in such SFX films as Half Human (1955), The Last War (1961), Mothra vs. Godzilla (1964), Monster Zero (1965), Godzilla vs. the Sea Monster (1966), King Kong Escapes (1967), and Latitude Zero (1969).
+Born on April 29, 1934, in what is now Chongjin, North Korea, Akira Takarada joined Toho as a member of the studio’s sixth New Face class in 1953 and quickly established himself as one of its brightest stars.
+His big break came with the leading role of Hideto Ogata in Godzilla (1954), which was followed up with star turns in such SFX films as Half Human (1955), The Last War (1961), Mothra vs. Godzilla (1964), Monster Zero (1965), Godzilla vs. the Sea Monster (1966), King Kong Escapes (1967), and Latitude Zero (1969).
 In this July 2010 interview with Brett Homenick and Damon Foster, Mr. Takarada reflects on his career and shares his thoughts about the true meaning of Godzilla.

 Brett Homenick: Before we begin, would you like to address the audience?

 Akira Takarada: My father was in Harbin, Mainland China, and he worked for a railroad company.
 I came back to Japan in 1947.
 Of course, the war ended on August 15, but before that, Russian soldiers came in, and Harbin was in anarchy.
 I polished the shoes of the Russian soldiers and sold tobacco to them to make money.
 Then I finally came back to Japan, and I studied.
 By chance, I was doing acting when I was a high school student.
 I was enthusiastically recommended to take a test for Toho movies.
 I was able to enter Toho in the sixth New Face class.
 Toshiro Mifune was in the first class.
 He was my senior (at Toho) by about six years.